emilpekkinen/OtavaWebPage/README.md

 # My dog's hypothetical website

 This was a hypothetical website for our dog Otava.
-This was my first test in deployind a website to the internet.
+This was my first test in deploying a website to the internet.